Mike-Mountain/ng-starter/README.md

 # NgStarter

 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.
-* This project was created as a starter project to be forked.
+* This project was created as a starter project to be cloned.

 Features:
 * Routing